Strasburg Rail Road Photo Shoot in Amish Country, Lancaster County

 Strasburg Rail Road President’s Car.

-We had a fabulous day in the cold, damp about to rain day amongst the passengers looking to chug along the 9-mile journey.
-I do plan to return for a ride on the President’s Car or Dining Car for wine and cheese.
+We had a fabulous day amongst the passengers looking to chug along the 9-mile journey in the cold, damp, about-to-rain day.
+I plan to return for a ride on the President’s Car or Dining Car for wine and cheese.
 Have your travels taken you to any old trains?
 How about the Rocky Mountaineer Train Tours?
 Do tell in the comments section.

 Thank you for reading.
 Have a fabulous week.